nodejs/node/doc/api/cluster.markdown

       console.log('The worker #' + worker.uniqueID + ' has disconnected');
     });

-## Event: 'death'
+## Event: 'exit'

 * `worker` {Worker object}

-When any of the workers die the cluster module will emit the 'death' event.
+When any of the workers die the cluster module will emit the 'exit' event.
 This can be used to restart the worker by calling `fork()` again.

-    cluster.on('death', function(worker) {
+    cluster.on('exit', function(worker) {
       console.log('worker ' + worker.pid + ' died. restart...');
       cluster.fork();
     });